ansort25/CA_assignment_02/README.md

 ---

 Run on Python3.12.
 Pytest and pytest-reporter-html1.
 As a reporting tool pytest-reporter could be used to create custom templates with Jinja2

 Steps to setup project:
-- install requirements.txt running in terminal `pip install -r requirements.txt`
+- install requirements.txt by running in terminal `pip install -r requirements.txt`

 To run tests:
 - run `pytest .\tests\ --template=html1/index.html --report=report.html`